Coping with terminal illness

 - If you prefer not to meet face-to-face, there are online groups where you can talk and share experiences.
 You don’t even have to interact – simply reading other peoples’ posts may be reassuring.
 Among the better known are Macmillan Cancer Support and HealthUnlocked.

 - If your religious beliefs are important to you, you might find it helpful to talk to a religious leader at your hospital.
 Nursing staff should be able to tell you who to speak to.

 - Your nursing specialists or your doctor should also be able to suggest other ways to help you.

 The benefit of Life Insurance if you're diagnosed with a terminal illness

-Terminal Illness Cover is included as an additional benefit if you choose to take out our Life Insurance or Decreasing Life Insurance.
+Our Life Insurance and Decreasing Life Insurance includes Terminal Illness Cover as an additional benefit.
 It could pay out the full amount of cover in advance if you’re diagnosed with a terminal illness (when life expectancy is less than 12 months) during your period of cover.

 Other life insurance providers may provide Terminal Illness Cover as part of their policies.
 Please check with your provider for details.